CI-Connect/connect-client/README.md

 This obtains a copy of the distribution and sets your shell's working directory to that copy. *The --recursive option is important!*

-To install the Connect Client you will need Python 2.x and a compiler.
-Python 3 is not currently supported.
-It _might_ be necessary to do something special to get access to these; for example:
+To install the Connect Client you will need Python 2.x and a C compiler.
+*Python 3 is not supported.* At some sites, `module load python` will load Python 3, so it _might_ be necessary to load Python 2 explicitly.
+For example:

     $ module load gcc
     $ module load python/2.7.6